AlvaroAlonsoFlor/cash-flow-quiz/README.md

 #### Client

-Go to the client folder and run
+Open another terminal window and, go to the client folder and run:

 ```npm i ```

 ```npm start ```

+Now you should be able to access the app at http://localhost:3000/quiz